 WARRANT's signature style of rock music is very catchy and yet very melodic and remains the band's signature sound today.
 In September 2008, Robert Mason replaced Jani Lane (RIP) as lead vocalist joining the other four original members, Jerry Dixon, Steven Sweet, Joey Allen and Erik Turner.
 Their current album Louder Harder Faster, released on Frontiers Records, has been highly regarded in reviews and embraced by fans.

-WARRANT has been headlining festivals, casinos and fairs all over the country in support of their latest CD Louder Harder Faster.
+WARRANT has been headlining festivals, casinos and fairs all over the country in support of their latest CD Louder Harder Faster and the 30-year anniversary of their debut album Dirty Rotten Filthy Stinking Rich.
 The band is fired up and tighter than every musically!
-These rockers can’t wait to play not only ALL the hits fans know & love, but also new tunes/videos like “Louder Harder Faster” & “I Think I Will Just Stay Here & Drink.”
+These rockers can’t wait to play not only ALL the hits' fans know & love, but also new tunes/videos like “Louder Harder Faster” & “I Think I Will Just Stay Here & Drink.”

 FireHouse has been rockin’ for over a decade.
 Their music has taken them all over the world and has produced Gold, Platinum and Multi-Platinum records in the United States and countries abroad.